-Assessor's comment: The herbal tea which is now reported to be authorized in Germany, was declared also during the first assessment but was not included.
-Single dose of this product is $3\,g$ , daily dose $6-9\,g$ .
+Assessor's comment: The herbal tea, which is now reported to be authorized in Germany, was also declared during the first assessment but was not included.
+Single dose of this product is 3 g, daily dose 6-9 g.
 The daily dosage of this product in the declared indications is lower than in the current monograph (10-20 g) and lower than in a regulation on Standard Marketing Authorisation (Graminis rhizoma.
 Anl.
 St. Zul.
-1986, March 12 1986) where was of 2-3 teaspoons.
-Taking into account that the average filled teaspoons, used over a period of last 5 decades in Poland corresponded to $6.6-9.4\,g$ and even if the 2-3 teaspoons were flat filled, as referred by Nagell in Wichtl manual, they corresponded to $3.0-4.5\,g$ and the use of it 3 times daily gives a daily dose $9.0-13.5\,g$ .
+1986, March 12, 1986) where it was of 2-3 teaspoons.
+Taking into account that the average filled teaspoons, used over a period of last 5 decades in Poland corresponded to 6.6-9.4 g and even if the 2-3 teaspoons were flat filled, as referred by Nagell in Wichtl manual, they corresponded to 3.0-4.5 g and the use of it 3 times daily gives a daily dose 9.0-13.5 g.